bnarath/Toronto_Rental_ETL_Project/README.md

 <p>Description<p>

 <h5>Community Assets</h5>
 <p>Each data table was transformed into a dataframe.
-Once duplicates were removed, the individual dataframes were incorparated into a master dataframe.
+Once duplicates were removed, the individual dataframes were incorporated into a master dataframe.

-Further transformations then included removing rows without postal information; normalizing how fees for services are described; and updating headers to reflect best practices for SQL databases<p>
+Further transformations then included removing rows without postal information; normalizing how fees for services are described; and updating headers to reflect best practices for SQL databases.<p>

 <h4>Government of Canada 2015 Income Data</h4>

 <p> Rows for FSA outside of the City of Toronto (for which FSA begin with 'M') were removed from the dataframe.
-Average income was calculated pre FSA by dividing “Total Income” by “Total” (population)</p>
+Average income was calculated pre FSA by dividing “Total Income” by “Total”. (population)</p>

 <hr>
 <p>INTRO<p>